fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-01-29】[podman-desktop / podman-desktop](https://github.com/podman-desktop/podman-desktop) - Podman Desktop is the best free and open source tool to work with Containers and Kubernetes for developers.
+Get an intuitive and user-friendly interface to effortlessly build, manage, and deploy containers and Kubernetes — all from your desktop.
+* 【2025-01-29】[ruilisi / fortune\-sheet](https://github.com/ruilisi/fortune-sheet) - A drop\-in javascript spreadsheet library that provides rich features like Excel and Google Sheets
 * 【2025-01-28】[Nutlope / blinkshot](https://github.com/Nutlope/blinkshot) - A realtime AI image generator
 * 【2025-01-28】[a-ghorbani / pocketpal-ai](https://github.com/a-ghorbani/pocketpal-ai) - An app that brings language models directly to your phone.
 * 【2025-01-27】[onlook-dev / onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.